hiefts/Tea-Ceremony-Wiki/00 Meta/Index.md

 This is a wiki collecting Japanese tea ceremony knowledge and resources.
+Browse via topics below or tag view in the menu.
 Entries are added continuously.
-Browse via the lists provided below or the tag view.

 *Disclaimer: As the author is practicing in the [[Urasenke]] tradition, this wiki is likely biased in favor of Urasenke.*
 %%